precice/precice.github.io/pages/community/community-contribute-to-precice.md

 ## Sharing a simulation case

-Did you create a nice simulation case that could be useful for more people, but is not simple enough to serve as a tutorial?
+Did you create a nice simulation case that could be useful for more people, but is not simple enough to serve as a tutorial, or you don't want to invest any more time shaping it into a tutorial?
 You can alternatively share it in the [community projects](https://precice.discourse.group/c/community-projects/11) category of our forum.

 ## Contributing code